Cascading/Impatient/simple1/README.md

     rm -rf output
     hadoop jar ./build/libs/simple1.jar data/rain.txt output/rain

-In other words, the file `data/raint.txt` gets copied, TSV row by TSV row.
-The output text is stored in the partition file `output\rain` which you can then verify:
+Notice how those command line arguments align with `args[]` in the source.
+The file `data/raint.txt` gets copied, TSV row by TSV row.
+Output text gets stored in the partition file `output\rain` which you can then verify:

     more output/rain/part-00000

 Here's a [log file](https://gist.github.com/2911681) from our run of the sample app.
 If your run looks terribly different, something is probably not set up correctly.
 Drop us a line on the [cascading-user](https://groups.google.com/forum/?fromgroups#!forum/cascading-user) email forum.
-Plenty of experienced Cascading users are discussing there and eager to help.
+Plenty of experienced Cascading users are discussing **taps** and **pipes** and **flows** there, and eager to help.
 Or visit one of our user group meetings.
 [Coming up real soon...]

 Stay tuned for the next installments of our *Cascading for the Impatient* series.